hydrology-tep/documentation/source/quick-start-manual/qsm2.rst

 Discover Thematic Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. An overview of existing thematic applications as shown in Figure 2 is accessed by clicking on View Apps below the Discover Thematic Application section indicated at Section 1 point 3.
+1. An overview of existing thematic applications as shown in Figure 2 is accessed by clicking on View Apps below the Discover Thematic Application section indicated at step 3 of section 2.2.1.

 .. figure:: includes/qsm2-f2.png
 	:align: center